LukasBommes/PV-Hawk/docs/source/using_own_data.rst

   Exemplary IR video frames for (a) horizontal scanning of a single row (cyan box above), (b) vertical scanning of a single row (green box above), and (c) scanning of two rows at a time (magenta box above).

-In the following, we list all the rules you should follow when recording IR videos for PV Hawk.
+In the following, we list all the rules you should follow when recording IR/RGB videos for PV Hawk.
 We differentate between `hard rules` and `soft rules`.
 If you do not follow the hard rules PV failure is guaranteed.
 Not following one of the soft rules may not result in immediate failure, but can decrease robustness of the processing piepline.

 - Hard rules:
    - Never tilt the camera, instead keep it rigidly oriented w.r.t. the drone.